lukkelele/Java/school/networking/1DV701/a2/README.md

 If a port is already in use then a bindexception will get thrown and the user is told to try another port.\\

 ---
 As far as I've tested, there are no issues with execution.\\
 It is not possible to traverse the directory by setting a relative path such as _'../../../../../../'_ or just _'/etc'_.\\
-The command line argument that specifies the path is itself relative, but to ensure that the